chichi2809/Cybersecurity-projects/NIST-CSF-2.0-Gap-Assessment/02-Assessment/Assessment-Matrix.md

 ### Current State (Tier 0)

 HealthBridge has no formal third-party vendor risk management program.
 Critical vendors have access to patient data but are not assessed for security.
+The third-party vendors identified include stripe, twilio, SendGrid, Auth0, PagerDuty, Datadog, Surescripts, and Quest/LabCorp.

 **Current Documentation:**
 - No vendor security assessments performed